California Judge Orders Trump Administration To Reunite Migrant Families Within 30 Days

-A federal judge in California has ruled that United States Immigration authorities must reunite immigrant children with their families, and they have 30 days to do so.
+A federal judge in California has ruled that United States immigration authorities must reunite immigrant children with their families, and they have 30 days to do so.
 A preliminary injunction from Judge Dana Sabraw stated that authorities must reunite any children under the age of 5 within 14 days.

 Shaw’s federal ruling is in direct response to a lawsuit that was backed by the American Civil Liberties Union, reports USA Today.
 An anonymous woman filed the lawsuit after she was separated from her child at the border.
 A class action suit was soon filed on the families’ behalf, in an effort to fight against the “zero tolerance” policy.

-Attorney Lee Gelernt, who represented the immigrant families praised the ruling, calling it a “complete victory for these parents and children who feared they might never see each other again.”
+Attorney Lee Gelernt, who represented the immigrant families, praised the ruling, calling it a “complete victory for these parents and children who feared they might never see each other again.”

 “Tears of joy will be flowing in the detention centers when they hear the news.
 We hope the administration will now turn its efforts to reuniting these kids.”